jmabeynot/jmabeynot.github.io/src/index.rst

    :class: float-end col-12 col-sm-4
    :image-dir: _static/img/
    :images: distressed-1.jpg distressed-2.jpg distressed-3.jpg distressed-4.jpg distressed-5.jpg distressed-6.jpg
+   :alt: Various images of health care professionals and other care givers in need of mental health support

 You are gifted at recognizing and nurturing the needs of others, but tend to let your own needs go by the wayside.